AymenXS/AymenXS/README.md

-# Hi there, I'm Aymen 👻!g
+# Hi there, I'm Aymen 👻!

 ## I'm a learning to be a developer!
 I am currently immersed in learning!